torproject/sbws/docs/source/proposals/001-switchtohttp.rst

 Example: Private Local Destination
-'''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''

 Here, an authority has decided he doesn't want to trust anyone but themself.
 They are running 2 relays on the same machine as a webserver that only they will use.

-HTTPS is not technically required to protect credentials flowing over the Internet.
-In fact, the webserver isn't even reachable from the Internet!

-However, the authority wants to make sure only their sbws scanner(s) can connect to this webserver, so they technically set up HTTPS.
+This authority chooses to use a client TLS certificate to identify their scanner(s), so their webserver must use HTTPS.

 On their webserver they generate a self-signed certificate.
-On the sbws scanner side, they *could* choose to specify the fingerprint of this TLS certificate with ``server_cert_fingerprint``, but instead trust themself to keep their infrastructure secure and forego verification of the server certificate entirely.
+On the sbws scanner side, they *could* choose to assume everything will be okay and his server will not change certificates.
+But they're paranoid, so they get a copy of the server's certificate and store it in a local file.

+.. todo:: What file format?

 ::